gobridge/about-us/coc.md

 We are working hard to keep our public spaces family-friendly and as inclusive as possible.
 At the organizers or moderators discretion, words and images that are deemed inappropriate or offensive will be moderated.
 Please reach out to the organizers or moderators for a list of words that are being moderated.

 ### Moderation
-Participants in our online and offline GoBridge communities and events should flag inappropriate behavior to organizers and moderators rather than addressing it themselves.
+Participants in our online and offline GB/WWG communities and events should flag inappropriate behavior to organizers and moderators rather than addressing it themselves.
 This includes but is not limited to reporting: violations of this code of conduct, spam messages, messages posted in the wrong channel or category, and public conversations that are inappropriate.
 Please report any violations to the #admin-help channel on gophers.slack.com as early as possible or privately message Cassandra Salisbury or William Kennedy directly.
 At our offline events please report any violations to the organizers or email support@golangbridge.org.

 ### Moderator guidelines for applying policies and the CoC
 It’s important that all users’ questions, answers and comments are in line with this CoC, as well as with the category and topic, or channel, they belong to.
 When an organizer or moderator decides to approach someone personally, they must always assume intentions are good, which is usually the case.
 Over-moderation is harmful to the atmosphere of the community and should be avoided.